CommE2E/comm/docs/dev_environment.md

 JSI is a framework in React Native that allows C++ and JS to communicate synchronously and directly.
 The codegen for JSI takes a Flow schema and generates C++ files that enable communication between JS and C++ in `react-native` apps.

 The script to generate this code is written in JavaScript and is included as a npm package so no additional software is needed to use it.
-The schema has to be defined in Flow as an interface, and that interface must inherit from react-native's `TurboModule` interface.
+The schema has to be defined in Flow as an interface, and that interface must inherit from react-native’s `TurboModule` interface.

 To run the JSI codegen, just run `cd native && yarn codegen-jsi`.
 The input Flow schemas are located in `native/schema`.